Lakeside-Apps/HouzLinc/README.md

 Rebuild and relaunch the app.
 The buttons will appear on the bottom right of the window.

 ### Unit Tests
 The project currently contains some non-UI unit tests for the Insteon layer.
 These tests are written using the MSTest framework.
 They can be run in Visual Studio by selecting the `Test` menu and then `Run All Tests`.
-The tests are located in the `HouzLinc.UnitTestApp` project.
+The tests are located in the `UnitTestApp` project.

 Tests can also be built from the command line using msbuild.
 Navigate to UnitTestApp folder under the root of the repo and run the following command:
 ```